 What is a GIF?

-PNG stands for Graphics Interchange Format.
+GIF stands for Graphics Interchange Format.
 It is a lossless, bitmap image format which became popular on the world wide web because it supports transparency and simple animations in browsers.
 It can support up to 256 different colours from a 24bit range of RGB values.
 It uses LZW compression (which was subject to patents owned by Unisys).
-Issues over this in 1990s, led it to be largely replaced by the PNG format in modern usage.
+Issues over this in 1990s, led it to be largely replaced by the GIF format in modern usage.

 How to read a GIF image in Java with ImageIO